sebastianmunozt/metodoscuanti1/README.md

 ### Bienvenidxs al curso de Métodos Cuantitativos I de la carrera de Antropología en la Universidad Alberto Hurtado.

-The most exciting phrase to hear in science, the one that heralds new discoveries, is not `Eureka!` but `That's funny…`” “`That's funny…`” is the sound of something catching in your brain.

 ### Equipo Académico

 | Profesores         | email                       |